Dharan Infra Solar’s 75 MW EPC Project Boosts India’s Renewable Capacity

 But Here’s the Catch…

-Solar in India isn’t without challenges.
+Solar in India isn’t without its challenges.
 Land acquisition and monsoons can throw curveballs.
-Yet, Dharan Infra’s track record (they’ve delivered 250+ MW nationally) suggests they know how to handle monsoons like a Mumbai local knows rush hour.
+However, Dharan Infra’s track record (they’ve delivered 250+ MW nationally) suggests they know how to handle such challenges, much like a Mumbai local navigating rush hour.

 The Ripple Effects

 This project could create 500+ temporary jobs—welders, electricians, even local chaiwallas will see a boost.
 It also signals to investors: India’s solar EPC space is hot.
-Just ask ReNew or Tata Power Solar.
+Just ask leading players like ReNew Energy or

 Oh hi there 👋